geerteltink/geert.elt.ink/content/now.md

 ## ... health insurance

-Since Januari 2020 I started working ottonova, bringing digital health insurance to Germany.
+Since January 2020 I am working at [ottonova](https://www.ottonova.de/), bringing digital health insurance to Germany.
 I enjoy working in a team and it turns out it's something I missed the passed years as a freelancer.
 I'm mostly doing PHP backend work and once in a while I break the frontend with my Angular contributions.
 Because health insurance is so complex and most stuff is build in house, there is never a boring day.

 ## ... working on side projects